magento/devdocs/guides/v2.2/frontend-dev-guide/css-guide/css_quick_guide_mode.md

 After you [create a theme]({{ page.baseurl }}/frontend-dev-guide/themes/theme-create.html), you need to decide which LESS compilation mode to use before changing styles.
 You can choose between [two modes]({{ page.baseurl }}/frontend-dev-guide/css-topics/css-preprocess.html):

-- Server-side compilation mode (default)
+- **Server-side compilation mode (default):** less file is compiled with PHP less library.
+In developer mode, PHP will generate the CSS files on the fly provided there is not one already.
+Running static content deploy will compile the stylesheet.

-- Client-side compilation mode (recommended for {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} development)
+- **Client-side compilation mode (recommended for {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} development):** Less file is compiled every page load on the client-side.
+These results are exceptionally slow response times and horrible flash-of-unstyled-text.

 The examples in this topic use the [simple approach]({{ page.baseurl }}/frontend-dev-guide/css-guide/css_quick_guide_approach.html#simple_extend) for customizing theme styles.
 You make changes to the `_extend.less` file.